Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Director, Cedars-Sinai Heart Institute

-Among the many other honors Dr. Marbán has received over the years are the Basic Research Prize of the AHA, the Research Achievement Award of the International Society for Heart Research, the Gill Heart Institute Award and the Distinguished Scientist Award of the AHA.
+Among the many honors Dr. Marbán has received are the Basic Research Prize of the American Heart Association (AHA), the Research Achievement Award of the International Society for Heart Research, the Gill Heart Institute Award and the Distinguished Scientist Award of the AHA.

 A native of Cuba, Dr. Marbán came to the United States with his parents at the age of six as a political refugee.
 He earned his bachelor's degree in mathematics from Wilkes College in Pennsylvania, and then attended the Yale University School of Medicine in a combined MD/PhD program.

 Dr. Marbán came to Cedars-Sinai after 25 years at the Johns Hopkins University School of Medicine.
-During his tenure there, he served in a variety of academic and research positions, including Chief of Cardiology and Director of the Donald W. Reynolds Center for Cardiovascular Clinical Research, a program focused on identifying novel risk factors for sudden cardiac death.
+During his tenure there, he served in a variety of academic and research positions, including Chief of Cardiology.